 The University takes pride in maintaining an open campus.
 Prospective students and interested members of the community are welcome to tour our institution.
 To balance the benefits of an open campus with the safety needs of an urban institution, several security booths are stationed at entrances to the campus.
 Public Safety officers are posted 24 hours a day at West 116th Street and Broadway and West 116th Street and Amsterdam Avenue.
 Additional officers are stationed Monday through Saturday at a booth at West 119th Street and Amsterdam Avenue.
+In July 2019, a new security booth was added to the corner of West 120th Street and Broadway that is staffed on a daily basis.
 There are also Public Safety officers assigned to patrol either on foot, bicycle, or in vehicles around the perimeter and intersecting streets of the campus.
+The Morningside Public Safety Operations Center is in Low Library, located at 535 West 116th Street, Room 111.